 Other duties include:

-- Keeping a close watch for the organization’s networks and making sure there are no security breaches.
-When a breach does occur, they must be able to investigate a violation and run defensive protocols.
+- Keeping a close watch for the organization’s networks and making sure there are no security breaches

-- Protect sensitive information by installing and using software, such as firewalls and data encryption programs.
+- Protecting sensitive information by installing and using software, such as firewalls and data encryption programs

-- Document security breaches and the extent of the damage caused by the breaches through extensive reports.
+- Documenting security breaches and the extent of the damage caused by the breaches through extensive reports

-- Simulate attacks to look for vulnerabilities in their systems before they can be exploited and write reports based on simulation results
+- Simulating attacks to look for vulnerabilities in their systems before they can be exploited and write reports based on simulation results

 How the Cybersecurity Specialist Job Title Has Changed